FrankDMartinez/emma/coding guidelines.md

 * #include as little as possible; don't include a header containing a class definition when a forward declaration suffices.
 * Pointers vs. references: use pointers if you want to do pointer arithmetic with them (e.g. incrementing the pointer address to step through an array) or if you ever have to pass a NULL-pointer; elsewise, use references.
 * Use the uniform initialization syntax whenever possible.
+* "Functions should be short and sweet, and do just one thing.
+They should fit on one or two screenfuls of text (the ISO/ANSI screen size is 80x24, as we all know), and do one thing and do that well."

 No, the irony of the long lines in this file is not lost on the Author.